-Picking ripe tomatoes from plants seems very easy but that is the tricky part of the tomato harvesting process.
-Harvesting tomatoes at the right time following the right method give you the quality and flavorful fruits than your neighbor gardeners who just pick their tomatoes roughly.
+Picking ripe tomatoes from plants seems very easy, but that is the tricky part of the tomato harvesting process.
+Harvesting tomatoes at the right time following the right method gives you quality and more flavorful fruits than your neighbor gardeners who just pick their tomatoes roughly.

 When to Pick Tomatoes- 6 Tips to Choose the Right Time